thushbandara/PortfolioPerformanceApi/README.md

 ## 📦 Postman Collection

-1. Import the file: `PortfolioPerformance.postman_collection_fixed.json` into Postman.
+1. Import the file: `Postman Scripts.json` into Postman.
 2. Set the environment variable `{{baseUrl}}` to match your running API base URL:

    * Example: `https://localhost:7069/`